 11. To Pay or Not to Pay for Your Travel Photos

-Perhaps, one of the most controversial situations while travelling abroad, is the question of giving money to people you photograph.
+Perhaps, one of the most controversial situations while traveling abroad, is the question of giving money to people you photograph.
 There is always that one uneducated, desperate tourist who gives money to get what they think is an award-winning prized travel photograph.